 The often extreme driver movement of ultra-low bass also requires a lot of current from the amplifier, and can cause an excess of heat buildup making the unit suffer and often fail.
 This is the point when you must look at seperation of your bass production from the main PA system.

-A dedicated subwoofer is designed specifically to produce just those lower frequencies.
+A dedicated subwoofer system is designed specifically to produce just those lower frequencies.
 The woofers are custom built to withstand the long cone travel and to vent the excess heat buildup from the coil which would destroy most speakers.
 The cabinets are tuned to enhance the woofers sound by channeling or venting the excess air which relieves the negative pressure from the rear of the speaker.

-Though you will find subwoofers in sizes as low as 8 inch, for serious PA usage you will be only really considering between 15 or 18 inch as standard, as anything less simply won’t produce the desired sonic results, or provide the longevity expected.
+Though you will find subwoofers in sizes as low as 8-inch for HiFi use, for serious PA usage you should only really be considering units between 15-inch or 18-inch as standard, as anything less simply won’t produce the desired sonic results, or provide the longevity expected.

-Due to the electrical current required by the large diameter drivers at these low frequencies, most professional subwoofers will be rated at anything from 1000w up to 4000w, with either onboard amplification or often its own dedicated rack amplifier.
+Due to the electrical current required by the large diameter drivers at these low frequencies, most professional subwoofers will be rated at anything from 1000w up to 4000w or higher, with either onboard amplification, or a passive enclosure that requires an external amplifier system.

-Our selection of subwoofer systems are all in the mid to high performance level bracket, with both active and passive units in single 15”, 18” , dual 15”, dual 18” and a monstrous 21” unit for nightclub and arena use.Call Us For Advice: 0203 053 4787 Email Us
+Our selection of subwoofer systems are all in the mid to high performance level bracket, with both active and passive units in single 15”, 18” , dual 15”, dual 18” and monstrous 21” units for nightclub and arena use.Call Us For Advice: 0203 053 4787 Email Us